hiven/hiven.github.io/interview/04_Pace.md

 **Sitation**

-Breifed with managing core aspects of the highly successful Dunlop Goodwood 2011 stand.
+- Breifed with managing core aspects of the highly successful Dunlop Goodwood 2011 stand.
+- We only had access to the exhibition 3 days before the stand had to be opened.

 **Action**